Question: What impact did the Gutenberg press have on society?

-When the Guentberg press was invented in the mid-1400s, it made information accessible to the masses.
+When Gutenberg invented the press in the mid-1400s, it made information accessible to the masses.
 The technology made sharing uncensored ideas with your neighbors, the village down the road, or even the world, possible.

-Before the Gutenberg press books and manuscripts were only for the rich.
-Books were so rare that the church you attended might NOT even have a copy of the Bible under its roof.
+Before the Gutenberg press, only the rich could afford books and manuscripts.
+In fact, books were so rare that your church probably did NOT have a copy of the Bible under its roof.

-Inspired by a screw type wine press, German goldsmith Johannes Gutenburg invented his printing press using a unique combination of individual letter blocks, an oil and mineral based ink and special paper.
+Inspired by a screw type wine press, German goldsmith Johannes Gutenberg invented his printing press using a unique combination of individual letter blocks, an oil/mineral based ink and special paper.

 The ink Gutenburg concocted, unlike water-based ink, actually stuck to the metal type making clearer, cleaner prints.

-You can pick up a really good facsimile (an exact fake) Gutenberg Bible on Ebay for a Buy It Now price of just $10,500 or best offer!
+You can pick up a really good facsimile (an exact fake) Gutenberg Bible on Ebay for a Buy It Now price of just $10,500!
 Just one facsimile page will drain your wallet a couple of hundred bucks.